philroach/minimal-app-engine-dataflow/README.md

 Here's a non-exhaustive list of gotchas:

 * A Dataflow pipeline cannot be bundled with code that handles a web-server request in a single lump of code.
 This rules out Google Cloud Functions

 * Because of the above, a Dataflow pipeline must include a setup.py

-* Because of the above, App Engine Standard cannot be used since (setup.py requires local write permissions)
+* Because of the above, App Engine Standard cannot be used (since setup.py requires local write permissions)

-* Pipeline code must exist as a package (i.e. in it's own directory with an __init__.py)
+* Pipeline code must exist as a package (i.e. in it's own directory with an `__init__.py`)

-* A requirements.txt file are required for BOTH app deploy AND the pipeline!
+* A requirements.txt file is required for BOTH app deploy AND the pipeline!
 This creates dependencies on for example gunicorn within the pipeline!

 Example errors in GCP Dataflow:
 ```